The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Methods and data

 The counterfactual equilibrium price and quantity in the absence of RECs are denoted by \( Pr_{synt} \) and \( Q_{synt} \), respectively.
 These are determined by the intersection of the adjusted demand and supply curves:

 Substituting the shifted functions, the equilibrium condition becomes:

 This can be rearranged as:

 This framework captures the dual effect of RECs on market equilibrium (see Figure \ref{fig:cap_curves}).
 The removal of self-consumption by RECs increases observed demand, while the removal of injection by RECs reduces available supply, thus producing a rightward shift in the demand curve and a leftward shift in the supply curve.
 As a result, the counterfactual equilibrium price \( Pr_{synt} \) is expected to be higher than the baseline price \( Pr_{actual} \).
 The change in equilibrium quantity, \( Q_{synt} - Q_{actual} \), depends on the relative elasticities of supply and demand.
-This formalization enables a quantitative evaluation of the role of RECs in lowering prices and reducing market dependency in wholesale electricity auctions.\\
+This formalization enables a quantitative evaluation of the role of RECs in the change in equilibrium volumes and prices in wholesale power auctions.\\

 Specifically, we modify the observed merit-order curves as follows: \begin{itemize} \item Supply curve shift.
 In hours where RECs inject renewable electricity into the grid, we assume that this volume would not be available under the counterfactual scenario.
 Accordingly, the supply curve is shifted leftward to reflect the reduction in total market supply, primarily from RES.
 This leads to a counterfactual configuration in which electricity prices would be higher, ceteris paribus. \item Demand curve shift.
 In hours where RECs self-consume a portion of their generation, the equivalent electricity demand is effectively removed from the market.
 In the counterfactual scenario, where self-consumption does not occur, we expand the demand curve rightward (upward shift in the merit-order framework), capturing the higher residual market demand that would otherwise materialize. \end{itemize}